-Problem Possible Cause - Solution The computer feels too hot .
+Problem Possible Cause - Solution The computer feels too hot.
 Make sure the computer is properly ventilated and the Vent/Fan intakes are not blocked.
 If this doesn't cool it down, put the system into Hibernate mode or turn it off for an hour.
-Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 19).
+Make sure the computer isn't sitting on a thermal surface (see "Overheating" on page 1 - 26 & "Overheating" on page 1 - 27).
 Make sure you're using the correct adapter.
 Make sure that your notebook is completely powered off before putting it into a travel bag (or any such container).
 Putting a notebook which is powered on in a travel bag may cause the Vent/Fan intakes to be blocked.
 The system will not wake up from a power saving state (Sleep/Hibernate) on network activity (Wake on LAN) even though I have plugged in the powered AC/DC adapter.
 Wake on LAN is supported in AC mode only.
 When the system enters a power saving state the plugged in AC/DC adapter should be connected, and should remain connected, in order to allow the system to wake up on network activity.
 Unplugging the adapter, and then plugging it back in again, will not allow the system to wake up on network activity.
-No image appears on the external monitor I have plugged in and powered on.
-You haven't installed the video driver and configured it appropriately from the Control Panel .
-See Appendix C for instructions on installing and configuring the video driver.
+When playing a video in Media Player, while using a 4K panel, the counting timer area at the bottom of the screen appears to be cut off slightly.
+The size of text, apps and other items in Settings > System > Display is set to 250% .
+In this case it is recommended that the setting should be less than 250% .
+When you are playing a game and you use the Windows Key to switch to the desktop an error message, or Blue Screen, occurs.
+This is a DirectX compatibility issue.
+In this case disable DirectX from within the game controls.